Blog

 blog-hero-retention-strategies-1208x1080

-Since April 2021, millions of people have quit their jobs across nearly every industry, but the hospitality and food service sector has been hit particularly hard during the recent wave of resignations.
-While the May quit rate in the US hovered around 2.5% for the overall economy, the rate for the hospitality and food service industry was more than double at 5.7%, and the story is similar in other countries.
-The restaurant labor shortage is dire.
-It’s time for restaurants to rethink their employee retention strategies.
+Millions of people have quit their jobs across nearly every industry in recent years, but the hospitality and food service sector has been hit particularly hard.
+While the restaurant employee turnover rate in the US in 2022 hovered around 2.6% for the overall economy, the rate for the hospitality industry was more than double at 5.5%.
+And despite recent gains, restaurants are still 450,000 jobs below their pre-pandemic staffing levels — and the story is similar in other countries.

-• Hiring costs: Writing job descriptions, making advertisements for openings, and interviewing candidates can take a substantial amount of time—and, as any business owner knows, time is money.
+• Hiring time.
+Writing job descriptions, creating advertisements for openings, and interviewing candidates can take a substantial amount of time — and, as any business owner knows, time is money.

-• Training expenses: Once you’ve hired new employees, training them can be expensive.
-Seasoned staff members will have to spend part of their day helping these new employees instead of focusing on their usual responsibilities, reducing their productivity and your restaurant’s efficiency.
+• Training time.
+Once you’ve hired new employees, training can be expensive.
+Seasoned staff members will have to spend part of their day helping new employees instead of focusing on their usual responsibilities, reducing their productivity and your restaurant’s efficiency.

-In addition to accumulating avoidable expenses, restaurants with high turnover often see a negative impact on company culture.
+In addition to accumulating avoidable expenses and inefficiencies, a high restaurant employee turnover rate often corresponds with a negative impact on company culture.
 When several employees leave, your remaining staff have to work longer and harder until the absences are filled and new hires are trained.
-Making matters worse is the widespread nature of the labor shortage.
-With so many job openings, your staff can easily find work elsewhere.
-This makes addressing the core reasons they’re unhappy the key to reducing staff turnover.
+Making matters worse is the widespread nature of the labor shortage — with so many job openings, your staff can easily find work elsewhere.
+The key to restaurant retention is identifying and addressing the core reasons employees are unhappy before they decide to quit.

 Why are restaurant employees unhappy?

-But despite these sacrifices, many employees haven’t received proper appreciation from their employers.
-Countless stories have emerged about restaurant workers feeling overburdened, yet little relief coming from management.
 At the same time, many have shared stories of racism, discrimination, and sexual harassment in the workplace.
-Tired of tolerating this treatment, and in the hopes of pushing for more humane working conditions, employees are calling it quits in droves.
-Employers, on the other hand, are struggling to find people to take their place.
+Tired of tolerating this treatment, and in the hopes of finding a job with more work-life balance, employees are calling it quits in droves, often pivoting their careers to another industry altogether.
+Meanwhile, restaurant operators are struggling to find people to take their place.

-Addressing widespread concerns in the restaurant industry won’t happen overnight, and leaders will certainly have to work to retain top talent over the long haul.
+Addressing widespread concerns in the restaurant industry won’t happen overnight, and operators will certainly have to work to retain top talent over the long haul.
 But despite the uphill battle ahead, there are plenty of steps restaurants can take now to boost morale and reduce staff turnover.
-Here are six employee retention strategies to consider implementing at your restaurant:
+Here are seven employee retention techniques to consider implementing at your restaurant:

-• Show employees appreciation for their hard work.
+1. Show employees appreciation for their hard work.
 Given the sacrifices they make on a continual basis, employees want to know they’re valued by their employers.
 Showing appreciation for their efforts will help make the challenges worthwhile.
-A bonus, spotlight post on social media, or simple handwritten thank you note can speak volumes.
+A small gift, spotlight post on social media, or simple handwritten thank you note can speak volumes.

-• Send staff engagement surveys to gauge their satisfaction.
-Employees want to feel heard — plain and simple.
+2. Send staff engagement surveys to gauge satisfaction.
+Employees want to feel heard, plain and simple.
 Sending out anonymous employee engagement surveys gives them a chance to tell you what’s really on their minds without fear of repercussions.
 With their feedback, you can better gauge what needs to change at your restaurant to foster a more positive workplace.

-• Support employee mental health.
-The restaurant industry can be taxing, and the pandemic has only added additional stressors to an already stressful job.
-According to a recent study, the most commonly cited reason for leaving the hospitality industry in the US was a desire for a new work environment.
+4. Minimize employee burnout.
+It’s no secret that the restaurant industry can be taxing.
+According to a 2021 study, the most commonly cited reason for leaving the hospitality industry in the US was a desire for a new work environment.
 Fed up with high stress and difficult customers, employees are looking to other industries for work.
-If you can, providing extra paid time off can be extremely beneficial in reducing burnout and offering employees a chance to recharge.
+If you can, providing paid time off, offering mental health days, and organizing team activities like exercise classes may help reduce burnout and improve employee wellness.

-• Give employees autonomy over scheduling shifts.
-Unpredictable hours and a lack of advance notice for shifts can make working in the restaurant industry extra challenging for parents and caregivers.
-Allowing employees to choose their shifts and creating an advanced schedule gives people time to find childcare and other caregiving arrangements, if necessary.
+5. Give employees autonomy over their schedules.
+Unpredictable hours and a lack of advance notice for shifts can make working in the restaurant industry challenging, especially for parents and caregivers.
+Allowing employees to choose their shifts and creating a schedule as far in advance as possible gives people time to find childcare and other caregiving arrangements, if necessary.

-• Strengthen company culture.
-Building a more positive company culture requires a multi-pronged approach, including opening more lines of communication with employees, giving them more autonomy, and providing better benefits.
-But there are also simple measures you can take to boost morale, like organizing team outings or volunteer opportunities.
-These will provide bonding moments for your team so they deepen their investment in each other and your restaurant, and become more committed to its success.
+6. Strengthen company culture.
+Building a more positive restaurant culture requires a multi-pronged approach, including opening more lines of communication with employees, giving them more autonomy, and providing better benefits.
+But there are also simple measures you can take to boost morale, like organizing team outings, volunteer opportunities, or making time for a family meal before each shift.
+These will provide bonding moments for your team so they deepen their investment in each other and your restaurant, becoming more committed to its success.

-Of course, implementing these strategies will take time and resources.
-It may be unrealistic to make all these changes at once, but simply committing to one or two in the near future can be the difference between an employee who’s eager for the next opportunity and one who’s willing to stick around.
-Even cost-effective employee retention strategies like engagement surveys and scheduling autonomy can help you stay competitive in this challenging market.
+Of course, implementing these restaurant retention strategies will take time and resources.
+It may be unrealistic to make all these changes at once, but simply committing to one or two employee retention priorities in the near future can be the difference between an employee who’s on their way out the door and one who’s willing to stick around.
+Launching a few employee retention techniques like engagement surveys, scheduling autonomy, and a renewed company culture can help you stay competitive in this challenging market.

 Author